TRIQS/tprf/doc/theory/eliashberg.rst

 are restricted to the allowed symmetries, otherwise unphysical solution can occur.
-Also note, that the RPA particle-particle vertices in Eq. :eq:`singlet_gamma_2` and :eq:`triplet_gamma_2` only depend on the difference between the two fermionic Matsubara frequencies and momenta.
+Also note, that the RPA particle-particle vertices in Eq. :eq:`singlet_gamma_2` and :eq:`triplet_gamma_2` only depend on the difference between the two fermionic Matsubara frequencies, i.e. a bosonic Matsubara frequency and one momentum.
 We can therefore write the linearized Eliashberg equation :eq:`linearized_eliashberg_3` as